Alipsa/mdr/README.md

 The mdr2html package is essentially a package (Renjin extension) that processes mdr text or files and produces html.
 This is used in the [Munin](https://github.com/perNyfelt/munin) reports server to support mdr files as one of its supported report formats.

+Use `parseMdr` to parse a mdr character vector (string), a mdr file, or a list of mdr lines.

 ## Example

 ````